-Determination of salinity, as the total measure of inorganic dissolved matter, is by evaporation of the water and weighing of the residue.
-This is a difficult process, because some carbon dioxide and hydrogen chloride escape during the evaporation process and corrections must be made for this.
-Furthermore, at sea methods involving weighing can not be used.
-So the methods to be applied on board a ship have to be indirect ones.
+The determination of salinity, as the total measure of inorganic dissolved matter, is by evaporation of the water and weighing of the residue.
+This is a difficult process because some carbon dioxide and hydrogen chloride escape during the evaporation process and corrections must be made for this.
+Furthermore, at sea, these methods involving weighing can not be used.
+So the methods to be applied onboard a ship has to be indirect ones.

-Chemical determination of halide content by titration was for many years the usual routine method for determining the “sea salt” content of sea water samples.
-This method, which known as Mohr method (Mohr, 1856), consist of titrating a sample of seawater with silver nitrate solution of known concentration to the point where all halides (chloride plus a small amount of bromide ) have been precipitated as silver halide, as detected by suitable indicators or electrode systems.
-A 15ml Knudsen pipette is used to measure the sea water sample into the titration vessel.
-This pipette differs from the standard type in that, after filling, the volume of sample is defined by rotation of a 3-way stopcock fitted at the upper end.
+Chemical determination of halide content by titration was for many years the usual routine method for determining the “sea salt” content of seawater samples.
+This method, which is known as the Mohr method (Mohr, 1856), consists of titrating a sample of seawater with silver nitrate solution of known concentration to the point where all halides (chloride plus a small amount of bromide ) have been precipitated as silver halide, as detected by suitable indicators or electrode systems.
+A 15ml Knudsen pipette is used to measure the seawater sample in the titration vessel.
+This pipette differs from the standard type in that, after filling, the volume of the sample is defined by the rotation of a 3-way stopcock fitted at the upper end.

 Clu = Cls × Tu × Ws \ Ts × Wu

 Clu and Cls – chlorinity of unknown and standard,

 Wu and Ws – the weight of unknown and standard,